-Edinburgh Theological Seminary is also pleased to offer - through partnership with the Fellowship of Independent Evangelical Churches (FIEC) - a Certificate in Independent Church Ministry.
-This module is offered in alternate years.
-It will be next offered in 2019-2020.
+Edinburgh Theological Seminary is pleased to offer - through partnership with the Fellowship of Independent Evangelical Churches (FIEC) - a Certificate in Independent Church Ministry.
+This course is offered in alternate years.
+The course will next be on offer in 2019-2020.

-Check out this video, where FIEC Scotland Director and ETS student Chris Ranson explain to prospective students what the Independent Church Ministry course involves.
+Check out this video, where FIEC Scotland Director Andy Hunter and ETS student Chris Ranson explain to prospective students what the Independent Church Ministry course involves.

 See Distance Learning FAQ for more information on Distance Learning at ETS.